CameronPrior/arista-clab-helper/README.md

 Obviously ContainerLab is required in order for this to work, if you haven't already done this you should head over to the ContainerLab site and follow [this](https://containerlab.dev/install/) guide.

 You will also need a cEOS image which can be downloaded from the [Arista website.](https://www.arista.com/en/support/software-download)
-Once downloaded you will need to import that image into ContainerLab, to do this you need to use the `docker import *ceos_filename* *image_name*` command, e.g. `docker import cEOS-lab-4.29.0F.tar ceos:4.29.0F`.
+Once downloaded you will need to import that image into ContainerLab, to do this you need to use the `docker import {CEOS FILENAME} {IMAGE NAME}` command, e.g. `docker import cEOS-lab-4.29.0F.tar ceos:4.29.0F`.
 This command imports the container image that you downloaded and saves it into the docker image repository using the *image_name* you have given it.
 You need to follow the correct image naming standard of ceos:#.##.##.